sujandsilva/Detection-of-Blade-Defects-in-Gas-Turbine-Engines-Using-CNN/README.md

 Methodology:

-Data Preprocessing: Image normalization, augmentation, and splitting into training, validation, and test sets.

-Model Architecture: Design and implementation of a CNN tailored for image classification tasks.
+Data Preprocessing: Image normalization, augmentation, and splitting into training, validation, and test sets.\n Model Architecture: Design and implementation of a CNN tailored for image classification tasks.
 Training: Using labeled data to train the CNN, optimizing for accuracy and robustness.
 Evaluation: Assessing model performance using metrics like accuracy, precision, recall, and F1-score.